eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Intraoperative Details

-Unlike several other free flaps used for head and neck reconstruction, the fibula flap can be harvested simultaneously with the extirpation of the tumor by a second surgical team (see Image 2).
 The authors have found that the contralateral leg lends itself well to pedicle orientation for a mandibular defect.
-Reconstruction of the temporomandibular joint, however, is facilitated by harvesting the ipsilateral fibula. we have not used a tourniquet for harvest.
-However it may be used by some surgeons.
-If used it is inflated to 250 mm.
+Reconstruction of the temporomandibular joint, however, is facilitated by harvesting the ipsilateral fibula.
+We do not routinely use a tourniquet for harvest; however, it may be used, and if so, is inflated to 350 mm.

 The lateral leg is evaluated with a Doppler examination to identify perforating vessels in the septum.
 These are marked, and the skin flap is then designed to incorporate at least one vessel.
 The intermuscular septum is located by palpation and anatomic landmarks.